 as well as:

 There are many ground coverings that are resistant to drought and soaking from storm water, many that can adapt to different types of soil (dry, wet, rocky), and those that require little or no maintenance or fertilizer.

-In hot, dry climates, you’ll need to choose fast-growing, drought-tolerant stonecrop succulents or lantana.
+In hot, dry climates, you’ll need to choose fast-growing, drought-tolerant stonecrop succulents or lantana for the backyard, or even the front.
 They require moderate watering with a sprinkler or watering nozzle when young, but need little water once established, and no water in fall and winter months.

 Shady areas are no problem either.
 Perennial groundcover plant species, such as lily-of-the-valley or sweet woodruff, thrive in shady gardens where they grow into a thick coverage of leaves and flowers.
 Shade-loving groundcover plants have another advantage, as they only require low levels of moisture, so they can greatly reduce watering and garden irrigation.

-An added bonus is that a natural lawn without chemical fertilizers attracts the right kind of insects, which will help take care of the more un-wanted insects.
+An added bonus is that a natural lawn without chemical fertilizers attracts the right kind of insects and especially the bees, which will help take care of the more un-wanted insects.
 They can also prevent erosion caused by storm water runoff and even improve soil quality by adding nitrogen.
 Among these many options, we suggest thyme, as one of our personal favorites - less known, but equally interesting.